mantidproject/mantid/dev-docs/source/PyCharm.rst

 PyCharm can be installed from `here <https://jetbrains.com/pycharm/download/>`_.

 This tutorial assumes you are familiar with the process of building Mantid (with separate source and build directories inside a root directory), and that you have built a working version.
-If you are unclear about this see :ref:`here <GettingStarted>`.
+If you are unclear about this see :ref:`here <GettingStarted/GettingStarted>`.

 .. contents::
   :local: